buzzqw/TUS/OBSS/OBSSv2-eng.md

 Ljust can only be chosen by a character with 4 Traits in common with her, fundamentally one is born to be a Devotee of Ljust.
 Over the ages, Ljust decided to select, choose, and reward creatures that most innately and deeply showed love for life, curiosity for the new, unshakable strength, dedication, trust, respect, and care for others by giving them the powers and the possibility to study and grow as Disciples of Light.
 These Disciples must follow the rule of the 8 Steps.

+Her patience is not passivity, but the stubborn strength of one who continues to protect life after every defeat.
+Ljust is open and sociable with every creature, and her loyalty to those who have entrusted their lives to her never fails.

 - **Symbol**: An 8-pointed star with 8 luminous rays
 - **Ability Score**(Devotee): Wisdom or Charisma
-- **Traits**: Compassionate, Stubborn, Brave, Extroverted, Altruistic, Loyal, Patient.
+- **Traits**: Compassionate, Stubborn, Courageous, Extroverted, Altruistic, Loyal, Patient.
 The Devotee of Ljust has 4 Traits in common with the Patron.
 - **Manifestation**: golden light floods the spellcaster.
 - **Sum of Traits in common at 5 points**: you can cast the Light spell as a Reaction, 3 times a day
 - **Sum of Traits in common at 10 points**: you gain a +2 to Fortitude Saving Throws